nodejs/node/doc/api/child_process.markdown

 Note that once a single socket has been sent to a child the parent can no longer keep track of when the socket is destroyed.
 To indicate this condition the `.connections` property becomes `null`.
-It is also recomended not to use `.maxConnections` in this condition.
+It is also recommended not to use `.maxConnections` in this condition.

 ### child.disconnect()